jasperla/crane/README.md

 ### Short term goals:

 - Add 'customer' flag which can be re-used in combination with the manifest
-- Handle symlinks properly (and create actual links instead of copies)
+- Handle symlinks properly (and checksum them)
 - Add support for an `exclude` section in the manifest which tells crane to ignore certain files/directories (use basic globbing?) even if they're listed in the `contents` section